What are Peering Agreements?

 What is the primary purpose of a peering agreement?

-Are peering agreements always free?
+Do peering agreements always involve financial compensation?

-How do peering agreements impact network security?
+Can peering agreements improve network security?